SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Although you can delete or overwrite data you should try to stick to this general scheme:
-*whatever is stored to disk is the ground truth and therefore should not be changed*.
+**Whatever is stored to disk is the ground truth and, therefore, should not be changed**.

 Why being so strict?
 Well, first of all, if you do simulations, they are like numerical *scientific experiments*, so you run them, collect your